Envy-free item allocation: EFx - envy-free up to at most any item

 It is an open question whether an EFx allocation exists in general.
 The smallest open case is 4 agents with additive valuations.

-In contrast to EF1, which requires a number of queries logarithmic in the number of items, computing an EFx allocation may requires a linear number of queries even when there are two agents with identical additive valuations.
+In contrast to EF1, which requires a number of queries logarithmic in the number of items, computing an EFx allocation may require a linear number of queries even when there are two agents with identical additive valuations.

 Another difference between EF1 and EFx is that the number of EFX allocations can be as few as 2 (for any number of items), while the number of EF1 allocations is always exponential in the number of items.

 EFm - approximate envy-free for a mixture of divisible and indivisible items

 Some division scenarios involve both divisible and indivisible items, such as divisible lands and indivisible houses.
 An allocation is called EFm if for every two agents A and B: